ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 Choose the default editor (Leave default VIM) and click [Next]

-Adjusting the name of of the initial branch in new repositories (Change to Override option, and leave as main).
-Click n[Next]
+Adjusting the name of of the initial branch in new repositories (Change to Override option, and leave as main) Click [Next]

 Adjusting your PATH environment.
-Leave default (Git from the command line and also from 3rd party software).
-Click [Next]
+Leave default (Git from the command line and also from 3rd party software) Click [Next]

 Choosing the SSH executable (leave default Use bundled SSH).
 Click [Next]